gilesv/warc/pkg/README.md

-Fusion
+### Reactron
 _________________________________
-**Fusion** (temporary name) is a proof of concept of what could be an experimental WebAssembly implementation of a Fiber reconciler to be used internally by a virtual DOM library like React.
+**Reactron** is a proof of concept of what could be an experimental WebAssembly implementation of a Fiber reconciler to be used internally by a virtual DOM library like React.